JonmarCorpuz/SecondBrain/Protocol - OSPF.md

-The OSPF protocol is a link state routing protocol, which is a protocol that determines the best route for data through a network, within a single autonomous system
+The Open Shortest Path First protocol is a link state routing protocol, which is a protocol that determines the best route for data through a network, that's used within a single autonomous system

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/The-Role-of-the-Area-Border-Router-ABR.png)